paszu/3DSRepo/Part-5-(arm9loaderhax).md

 This guide uses "Updated SysNAND" mode, in which we copy our RedNAND to SysNAND (to keep games and such) and install arm9loaderhax to have permanent SysNAND hax with no RedNAND required at all.

 We will also setup the ability to launch payloads from arm9loaderhax, giving us the ability to unbrick our SysNAND from situations that would normally brick us by restoring from backup.

+#### Overview of steps

+In this section, we will go through the process that all the other steps have led up to: actually installing arm9loaderhax.

+This is nearly the best possible kind of device exploit becuase it is permanantly installable into the NAND firm partitions, and runs before most of the OS loads, allowing it to not only work on *all* versions once installed, but also protect itself and recover from most situations that would brick a non-a9lhax 3DS such as a nonfunctional home menu or bad title install.

+After installing the payload using the console unique OTP retrieved in Part 4, we then setup a CFW to utilize this exploit.
+The file `arm9loaderhax.bin` is what is launched by arm9loaderhax itself after it finishes loading off of NAND, and can be any valid arm9 payload.
+This file can be replaced at any time, although Luma3DS allows for the launch of other arm9 payloads by holding buttons on boot.

+In this case, we use Luma3DS by [AuroraWright](https://github.com/AuroraWright/) to boot a patched SysNAND directly, allowing us to completely bypass the need for any kind of RedNAND, vastly simplifying the usage of a hacked 3DS in addition to saving SD card space.

+Once arm9loaderhax is installed and Luma3DS setup with the correct options, we then backup our SD card and format it using EmuNAND9 to remove the now obolete RedNAND and reclaim the SD card space it previously used.

+During this process, we also setup programs such as **FBI** *(installs CIA formatted games and applications)*, **Luma3DS Updater** *(updates our CFW installation easily)*, **Uncart** *(converts physical cartridge games to digital CIA files)*, **Decrypt9** *(allows us to restore NANDs and such before boot to recover from bricks and do many other miscellaneous functions)*, and **EmuNAND9** *(manages RedNAND installations in addition to several miscellaneous features)*.

 #### What you need